-Cardinals’ Murray Now The Second Highest Paid QB
+Cardinals’ Murray Now the Second Highest Paid QB

-The Arizona Cardinals and star Quarterback, Kyler Murray have officially come to terms on a new contract extending through the 2028 season.
-Murray will now be the second highest-paid quarterback in all of the National Football League, behind Aaron Rodgers of the Green Bay Packers.
+The Arizona Cardinals and star quarterback Kyler Murray have officially come to terms on a new contract extending through the 2028 season.
+Murray will now be the second highest paid quarterback in NFL, behind Aaron Rodgers of the Green Bay Packers.
 The contract is worth $230.5 million, with $160 million of that guaranteed.
-In total Murray will be bringing in $46.1 million per year.
+In total Murray, will bring in $46.1 million per year on average.

-There was much concern regarding the contract negotiations with Murray with training camp steadfast approaching, but they were able to get the deal done when it mattered.
-After calling the 2021 campaign a “massive failure” following the Cardinals’ playoff loss to the Los Angeles Rams in the wild-card round, the offseason had its shaky moments.
-During the Pro Bowl game on Feb.
-6, Murray even unfollowed the Cardinals on social media and deleted his pictures involving the team.
+With training camp arriving July 26, there had been concern regarding the team’s contract negotiations with Murray, but the Cardinals were able to get the deal done when it mattered.
+After calling the 2021 campaign a “massive failure” following the Cardinals’ playoff loss to the Los Angeles Rams in the wild-card round, Murray kept Cardinals fans feeling uncertain about the offseason.
+During the Pro Bowl game on February 6, Murray even unfollowed the Cardinals on social media and deleted pictures related to the team.

 ALL the latest Cardinals news straight to your inbox!
 Join the Heavy on Cardinals newsletter here!